ammaraskar/pyCraft/docs/index.rst

 between a Minecraft server as a client.

-The authentication package contains utilities to manage communicating with Mojang's in order to log in with a minecraft account, edit profiles etc
+The authentication package contains utilities to manage communicating with Mojang's authentication servers in order to log in with a minecraft account, edit profiles etc

 The Connection class under the networking package handles connecting to a server, sending packets, listening for packets etc